smartcomputer-ai/agent-os/docs/design/design.md

 Anything that changes an actor—that is, creates a new step id—must be initiated via a message to that actor.

 Actors are usually not long running and never run arbitrarily.
 They are only executed when they receive a message.
-Technically, an actor never just "runs;" the runtime just executes the wit state transition function whenever there is one or more new messages.
+Technically, an actor never just "runs;" the runtime just executes the Wit state transition function whenever there is one or more new messages.
 And that's all there is to an actor.

-Whenever the runtime routes a message to an existing actor, it locates the previous step (using the references store), resolves the wit function from the core of that step, and then runs the function with the new messages to create a new step (and then saves the new step id in the reference store).
+Whenever the runtime routes a message to an existing actor, it locates the previous step (using the references store), resolves the Wit function from the core of that step, and then runs the function with the new messages to create a new step (and then saves the new step id in the reference store).
 The only times where the runtime executes code from inside the message itself is when handling a genesis message or an update message, otherwise the code is from the previous step.

 #### 3) Updates
-Since only the wit function can change itself, we have a problem if we want to update the wit function itself; especially if the wit function is faulty.
+Since only the Wit function can change itself, we have a problem if we want to update the Wit function itself; especially if the Wit function is faulty.
 Hence, there is a special message type, aptly called "update," which is treated a bit differently than other messages.

-Just like the genesis message, the runtime looks for a wit in the message itself (not the previous step).
-Here, the optional core node is called `/wit_update` which should point to a special wit transition function that does just updates but has the same signature as a normal wit.
+Just like the genesis message, the runtime looks for a Wit in the message itself (not the previous step).
+Here, the optional core node is called `/wit_update` which should point to a special Wit transition function that does just updates but has the same signature as a normal Wit.
 It is optional because if the update message does not contain such update code, a default procedure is applied.
 The default procedure simply merges the tree in the message into the target code.
 Most of the time this is exactly what is desired.
-A custom update wit is only needed if more complicated state upgrades are desired.
+A custom update Wit is only needed if more complicated state upgrades are desired.

 So, most of the time, the expectation is that an update message contains a partial core, or tree, with updates to the target core.
 From the example above, if we want to update `/code/greetings_wit.py`, we just send a new tree that contains just this file: `/code/greetings_wit.py`.
 (If these updates are initiated by the developer, the CLI `push` command will do the right thing.)

 #### 4) Cleanup
-Something that is not implemented right now, but is planned, is another special message type that prompts a wit to do internal cleanup.
+Something that is not implemented right now, but is planned, is another special message type that prompts a Wit to do internal cleanup.

 Most significantly, such a message should instruct an agent to create a new step that does not reference a previous step.
 Which will then allow the underlying Grit garbage collector, or pruner, to delete a lot of unused and unreferenced data that was generated in previous steps.
 Since the event log is append only, this is necessary.
 (There is a similar problem with messages that reference previous messages, i.e., are linked lists, but we'll not get into this right now, although we do have an idea how to solve it.)